Final report for FW19-357

 Soil Sampling and Analysis:

-Soil was assessed for aggregate stability and texture by hand at all ecological sites within the study area annually.
+In 2019 soil was assessed for aggregate stability and texture by hand at all ecological sites within the study area.
 Line point intercept, soil stability, and canopy gap data was quantified to measure the soil surface cover, stability, and erosion susceptibility as well as water infiltration capacity (Herrick et al., 2009a).
 Composite soil samples were collected using a standard soil probe to a depth of 15cm at three locations within the pasture, one control location, and within the night pen.

 - Identify ways in which ranchers can utilize goats to improve their landscape and create revenue and disseminate this information through educational outreach.

-Research will be conducted in order to determine best herding techniques for goats, examples of start up budgets for goat enterprises, marketing options, return on investment estimates, grazing plans, information on custom grazing, monitoring options, and ecological benefits from goat foraging.
+Research is being conducted in order to determine best herding techniques for goats, examples of start up budgets for goat enterprises, marketing options, return on investment estimates, grazing plans, information on custom grazing, monitoring options, and ecological benefits from goat foraging.
 This information will be disseminated as described in the education outreach plan below.

-Results and discussion from herding on the survivabilty of goats during the 2019 experiment window as well as biotic monitoring results are described below.
+Results and discussion from herding on the survivability of goats during the 2019, 2020, 2021 experiment window as well as biotic monitoring results are described below.

 Utilize daily herding techniques to reduce predation of goats

 In 2019 herding proved to be extremely effective on reducing predation of goats.
 No goats were lost to predation during the experiment period under the care of the herder.
 Two kids died of health causes.

 In 2020, K&C goats adopted a modified herding technique of herding goats 3-4 days a week.
 No losses were experienced on herding days and minimal losses were experienced on non-herding days once modified herding technique was adopted.